DennisOrszulak/Stanford-CS193P-Notes/README.md

     * The heap is automatically kept clean by Swift
 * Struct
     * Value type (structs don’t live in the heap and are passed around by copying them)
-    * “Copy on write” behavior, so it requires you to mark ‘mutating’ methods
+    * “Copy on write” behavior, so it requires you to mark `mutating` methods
     * No inheritance of data
     * Examples of common structs: Array, Dictionary, String, Character, Int, Double
 * Enum